 - Growth Rate:

-- It features alternate broad simple green leaves with notch at the base, fine serrated margin.
-Upper surface is rough and under surface is full of soft hair.
+- Silk Hope red mulberry features alternate broad simple green leaves with a notch at the base and a fine serrated margin.
+The upper surface is rough and under surface is full of soft hair.

 NCCES plant id: 3019